The Best Shade Garden Plants for Your Shady Areas

 Consider houseplants, too.
 The filtered light in our houses is similar to outdoor shade, and croton, polka dot plant, Moses-in-the-boat, asparagus fern, Swedish ivy and abutilon (flowering maple) will thrive in the ground or in containers for a summer vacation.

-Colorful Shade Tolerant Plants to Try
+Colorful Shade Garden Plants to Try

 - Perennial: Astilbe, bleeding heart, fern-leaf bleeding heart, foxglove, Geranium cinereum ‘Ballerina’, hellebore, winter cyclamen